An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 permit non-believers or non-adherents to take up residence within them; others

 (such as the Community at Qumran) do not.
-There have been many religious
+There have been many

-communities with Utopian tendencies, from the Essenes
+religious communities with Utopian tendencies, from the Essenes to the Osho

 New Harmony, a utopian attempt; formerly named